 How do I pick out my puppy?

 The puppies are picked in the order the deposits for the master list are received.
-Puppy pick day is generally when the pups are around 6 weeks old.
+Puppy selection day is generally when the pups are around 6 weeks old.

 All pups need to be picked up on their go home day at 8 weeks old, we do not hold pups past their go home day.
 The go home day for the puppies will be the day they turn 8 weeks old, or the Saturday closest to that date.
 You will need to be sure you can pick up your pup on go home day BEFORE you reserve the pup.
 You will need to make arrangements to get the pup on that specified day.

 We will set up a time for you to pick up your pup, and we will take your pup, and puppy go home bag out to you.
 We will answer any question you may have and you will sign the Spay & Neuter Contract.
-Most of the info you will have already received by me through email on puppy tips, when to schedule your vet appointment, feeding schedule, potty training tips, etc.
+Most of the info (and even more) is on the website, specifically in links on the page Our Puppies.